-There’s a wonderful kitchen in the 1998 Sandra Bullock-Nicole Kidman film about a family of ladies with some spooky special abilities.
-A lot of the action takes place on the Aga cooker and around the big table.
+The Practical Magic kitchen is the center of action in the 1998 Sandra Bullock-Nicole Kidman film about a family of ladies with some spooky special abilities.
+A lot of the film revolves around action the Aga cooker and the big, long table.

-A New York-based husband and wife team, Robin Standefer and Stephen Alesch ( 2005 photo) did the set design.
-In an October 1998 article in Victoria Magazine (doubtless a publicity piece for the film), Standefer describes the kitchen as “light, utopian, jovial.
+A New York-based husband and wife team, Robin Standefer and Stephen Alesch (photo, right) did the set design.
+In a 1998 article in Victoria Magazine (doubtless a publicity piece for the film), Standefer describes the kitchen as “light, utopian, jovial.
 It’s the most used room on the set, the heart of the house.”

 She then drops breadcrumbs that fans of this kitchen crave, saying she wanted it to have a cream color visible in the Ann Sacks tile.
 Dark floors and a high, trussed ceiling “harks back to seventeenth-century English cottages,” Standefer added.
 “The Aga is almost like a shrine,” she said of the cream-colored English range and the kitchen’s focal point.

 There is most definitely a tile look, centered around the range hood and continuing on the walls.
-Ann Sacks is a fashion-tile house and while Standefer did not i.d. the exact pillow-shape field tile she used in the movie — set in running bond, or staggered — I found the current “Chateau” range, 6′ x 6″ crackle in the jaune princesse (princess yellow) colorway which would produce a similar effect, as the sample shows.
-Someone at Ann Sacks might also remember which tile was used.
+Ann Sacks is a fashion-tile house and while Standefer didn’t identify the exact pillow-shape field tile she used in the movie — set in running bond, or staggered — I found the “Chateau” range, 6′ x 6″ crackle in the jaune princesse (princess yellow) colorway which would produce a similar effect, as the sample photo shows.

 The floor could be duplicated using reclaimed wood, now widely available, but these days 10″ to 12″ wide boards tend to be wildly expensive.
 In many older homes, particularly in New England, they were standard.
 Aga is trying to make inroads in the American market.